Reading progress indicators are generally used on long form articles.

 transition: width 1s;

-With the HTML and CSS in place we can start to build the functionality with JavaScript.
+With the HTML and CSS complete we can start to build the reading progress functionality with JavaScript.
+First we’ll need to declare a variable for the actual progress bar element:

 const setProgressBar = () => {